 Shannan apprenticed under Kimberly VanSickle and Amy Allenwood, both CPDT's at The Animal Welfare Society in West Kennebunk, Maine before moving on to teaching obedience at a large dog training facility in Portland.
 It was there that Shannan worked alongside Teri Robinson, CPDT before assuming the position of Director of Training where she taught up to 15 classes a week and directed a team of three additional trainers.

-Now living in Southern Maine, Shannan and her husband share their home with their three active dogs (ARCH Brina CGC, RL1X, RL2X, RN, TT, RL3, Maverick RL1 & Deucey-B TT).
+Now living in Southern Maine, Shannan and her husband share their home with their FOUR active dogs (ARCHX Brina CGC, RL1X, RL2X, RL3X, RN, TT, UWP, Maverick RL1, Deucey-B TT and Willow).
+Willow is the newest addition to the pack - an AmStaff who joined the family in June of 2013.
+Willow is training in Conformation, Obedience, Flyball, Weight pull, Rally and Agility.
 Sadly, May of 2010 marked the loss of their 8 year old shepherd mix, Tucker TT, after his battle with Mast Cell Disease.
 Sleep soundly, sweet Tuckey.

 Shannan and her dogs enjoy competition dog sports and spend their free time training and trialing in Competitive Obedience, Rally-O, Agility, Weight Pull, DockDogs, Tracking and various other activities.